-The Food Services Department uses a computerized meal cashier program.
+The Food Service Department uses a computerized meal cashier program.
 Record keeping of money paid and meals eaten by your student are recorded in a computerized database in the school kitchen.
 Students are able to enter their student ID number or have an ID card that is scanned as each student purchases a meal or an item from the cafeteria.

-The lunch accounting system is a debit system, which means that you deposit money into an account and as the student eats, the meal charge is deducted from the account balance.
+The lunch accounting system is a debit system, which means that families deposit money into an account and as the student eats, the meal charge is deducted from the account balance.
 It is expected that all balances will be kept positive.
 The Food Service Department cannot extend credit to families for purchase of meals or a la carte items.
-If your account is negative, no purchases are allowed, you must send cash to purchase a meal or send a sack lunch.
+If your account is negative, no purchases are allowed, you must send a check, clearly marked "Food Service," to purchase a meal, or send a sack lunch.

-We are not responsible for any cash sent to school with students.
+The district is not responsible for any cash sent to school with students.
 Please pay by check or money order with reference to your student name, ID number, and school.
 PLEASE NOTE - We cannot be responsible for post-dated checks.
 You may also make debit/credit card payments online via the third party website known as MySchoolBucks.com.
 Your first payment for meals needs to be made prior to the first day that meals are served so that there is money in your student's account.
-Please DO NOT combine lunch money payment with other school type payments (i.e. enrollment fees/fines/cash/etc.) Meal payment envelopes are available in the cafeteria and most school offices.
+Please DO NOT combine lunch money payment with other school type payments (i.e., enrollment fees, fines, cash, etc.) Meal payment envelopes are available in the cafeteria and most school offices.

-Free and Reduced-Priced Lunches
+Free and Reduced Lunches

-Families must complete an application for free/reduced-priced meal benefits every new school year.
+Families must complete an online application for free/reduced-priced meal benefits every new school year after mid-July.
 Only one application per family is required.
-Applications for the new school year will be available online mid-July.

-The Food Service Department has 10 days to process applications from the time they are received in the food services office.
+The Food Service Department has 10 days to process applications from the time they are received.
 Families are responsible for any lunch charges incurred until their application is approved.
 Until you receive letter notification of your approval, please deposit money to your student's account to cover charges for any meals eaten.